-Ensure accurate recording of data to help maintain an online interactive applications register of building warrants, completion certificates and energy performance certificates.
+The service accurately records data and maintains an online interactive applications register of building warrants, completion certificates and energy performance certificates.

-Pre-warrant application meetings
+• Pre-warrant application meetings

-Provide preliminary advice on the procedures to be followed to obtain building warrant approval and advising on the design of a building in terms of requirements of the regulations.
+The service provides preliminary advice on the procedures to be followed to obtain building warrant approval and advising on the design of a building in terms of requirements of the regulations.